Adrien-Mollat/Dashboard/Readme.md

 - find top20 games of year widget: Display the 20 most popular game of a year.

 - find informations about game widget: Display informations about a game with the name.

-## Marijuana Service

-- find strains list widget: Find the strains list that have a certain effect.